G-III Apparel Group (GIII) Gains As Market Dips: What You Should Know

-Heading into today, shares of the clothing and accessories maker had gained 6.82% over the past month, outpacing the Consumer Discretionary sector's gain of 4.19% and the S&P 500's gain of 2.35% in that time.
+Coming into today, shares of the clothing and accessories maker had gained 4.45% in the past month.
+In that same time, the Consumer Discretionary sector gained 0.29%, while the S&P 500 lost 0.27%.

 Investors will be hoping for strength from G-III Apparel Group as it approaches its next earnings release.
 In that report, analysts expect G-III Apparel Group to post earnings of $0.02 per share.
 This would mark a year-over-year decline of 94.87%.
-Our most recent consensus estimate is calling for quarterly revenue of $594.51 million, down 1.77% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $594.51 million, down 1.77% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.86 per share and revenue of $3.29 billion.
 These totals would mark changes of +0.35% and +1.89%, respectively, from last year.

 Any recent changes to analyst estimates for G-III Apparel Group should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-G-III Apparel Group is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+G-III Apparel Group currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that G-III Apparel Group has a Forward P/E ratio of 7.5 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.03.
+Investors should also note G-III Apparel Group's current valuation metrics, including its Forward P/E ratio of 7.3.
+This represents a discount compared to its industry's average Forward P/E of 12.81.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 195, putting it in the bottom 23% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 205, which puts it in the bottom 19% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report